lukasoppermann/veare-pre-next/storage/app/articles/151113-ui-design-problems-complexity.md

 title: UI Design Problems\: Complexity
 tags: tag1, tag2
 author: Lukas Oppermann
+description: Why do UIs get over complicated and how to fix it.
 ---
 # UI Design Problems: Complexity
 > As a designer your job is to reduce complexity.
 If your solution is not dead simple, you are not done yet.